Froilano de Mello

-Indalencio Pascoal Froilano de Mello (17 May 1887 – 9 January 1955) was a Goan microbiologist, medical scientist, professor, author and an independent MP in the Portuguese parliament.
+Indalencio Pascoal Froilano de Mello (17 May 1887 – 9 January 1955) was a Portuguese microbiologist, medical scientist, professor, author and an independent MP in the Portuguese parliament.
 During his scientific career, Mello was responsible for the discovery of thousands of protozoa, parasites and microbes which today bear the Latin names given by him, followed by his own surname.
-He served as mayor of Panjim from 1938–1945.
-During his tenure as an MP from 1945–1949, he represented the constituency of Portuguese India, namely its overseas provinces of Goa, Daman and Diu in the National Assembly at Lisbon.
+He served as mayor of Nova Goa from 1938 to 1945.
+During his tenure as an MP from 1945 to 1949, he represented the constituency of Portuguese India, namely its overseas provinces of Goa, Daman and Diu in the National Assembly at Lisbon.

 Early life

-Froilano de Mello was born in Benaulim, Salcette to Goan Catholic parents.
+Indalencio Pascoal Froilano de Mello was born in Benaulim, Salcette concelho to Goan Catholic parents.
 He was the eldest son of the lawyer Constâncio Francisco de Mello, and Delfina Rodrigues, the daughter of Dr. Raimundo Venâncio Rodrigues.
 Rodrigues was the mayor of Coimbra, member of the Cortes Gerais in Portugal and one of the first directors of Goa Medical College (then known as the Escola Medico–Cirurgica de Goa).